radixdlt/official-examples/step-by-step/08-ledger-ready-gumball-machine/README.md

 ### Creating a Radix Wallet Stokenet Account

-1. If you haven't already, open the Radix Wallet and on your phone and run through first time set up.
+1. If you haven't already, open the Radix Wallet on your phone and run through first time set up.
 2. You will need to connect to the test network in Settings > App Settings > Gateways > Stokenet (testnet) Gateway.
 3. Create a new account.